15 Tips on Dealing with Unhappy Customers When Dropshipping

 When you are operating a dropshipping eCommerce store you will face different types of customers on a daily basis.
 Unfortunately, unhappy customers are collateral for every business just as easy ones are.
 Even if you are doing your best to keep each and every customer satisfied some of them will just be unhappy with your product or your service.
 For this reason, customer service is also a vital part of being in business.

 Social media channels and other apps where you can review shops and businesses are on the rise now.
 Unhappy customers are able to air out their frustration on multiple platforms and the way they please.
 They would either message you directly or what is even worse, just give you a negative review straight away.
 You should try to avoid getting negative reviews that can damage the reputation of your brand or store.
 For doing this you will need great problem-solving skills, react in time, and manage the complaints in the right way.
-We would like to help you with the following 15 tips on how to turn an unhappy customer into a happy one.
+We would like to help you with the following 15 best dropshipping tips on how to turn an unhappy customer into a happy one and avoid dropshipping cart abandonment.
 If you are successful in applying these techniques they might even be your returning customers in the long run.

 Listen and understand your customer